melintea/melintea.github.io/_posts/2023-10-31-lock-timing.md

 - wait-free is best (duh) but there are probably not many places where it can be used.
 Very cache-friendly too.
 - lock-free is next best (but keep in mind the above note on software contexts which might make it underperform, say, mutexes; see e.g. {% link _posts/2023-09-24-lockfree-gone-wrong.md %}[^1])
 - the std::mutex is pretty constant with any contention level once contention reaches 2xCPU threads (Intel); or more than once CPU (ARM)
-- pthread_spinlock_t: sad
+- pthread_spinlock_t: sad.
+Definitely not the right type of lock for this particular test but not to be outright discarded.
-    - They are rather CPU-intensive and cache-coherence-destructive - though YMMV with other hardware flavors.
+    - They are rather CPU-intensive and cache-coherence-destructive - though YMMV with other hardware flavors than the ones I used.
 And it is not scaling well with contention.
 Not at all - the time spent per-thread is basically constant.
 In my tests, test completion times for spinlocks were human-noticeably slower than mutexes (and everyting else) for high contention.
-    - ARM: just avoid it.
-It loses  any edge over the mutex at contention levels above 3 on a 4-CPU machine.
+    - ARM: it loses  any edge over the mutex at contention levels above 3 on a 4-CPU machine, a loss much faster than x86.
+Do not use in a real setup unless it measures favorably against a mutex.
     - Intel: while beating the std::mutex in low-contention environments, pthread_spinlock_t lose their advantage as soon as the contention keeps growing over a given threshold.
 In this particular test, on a 4-CPU Intel machine, the mutex wins if contention goes over 32 threads.
-    - Custom-written spinlocks could behave better: Fedor Pikus's one has very good performance[^2].
+    - Custom-written spinlocks could behave better than mutexes: Fedor Pikus's one has very good performance[^2].
 Or the Rigtorp's one[^3].
-It is not a simple task[^4] and IMO the improved performance stems from periodically yielding/sleeping (cheating a bit?) but I have no measurements yet; and the best sleep algorithm is likely quite dependent on the CPU flavor.
+It is not a simple task[^4] and IMO the improved performance stems from periodically yielding/sleeping (cheating a bit?) but I have no measurements yet; the best sleep algorithm is likely quite dependent on the CPU flavor and generation.
     - Still, it could behave better than mutexes depending on the critical section to be protected, the hardware being used and the contention level; must mesure with the real code
     - Here is the Intel damage: